-- ▶ The FAFSA form, which is in effect for the Fall, Spring and Summer trimesters, is required for Federal Loans.
-A new FAFSA must be filled out each year but not each trimester. - The Application Data Form is required for each aid eligibility/loan period.
+- ▶ Submission date to Federal Processor of the FAFSA form, which is in effect for the Fall, Spring and Summer trimesters, is required for Federal Loans.
+A new FAFSA must be filled out each year but not each trimester. - ▶ The Application Data Form is required for each aid eligibility/loan period.